SigmaHQ/sigma-specification/appendix/sigma-modifiers-appendix.md

   field.

 * `exists`: Defines that a certain field has to exist or must not exist in a log event by providing a boolean value.
 * `cased`: Values are applied case sensitively.
-Default Sigma behaviour is case-insensitive matching.
+Default Sigma behavior is case-insensitive matching.

 ### String only